 EXAMPLES OF STRONGLY MYTHIC MODERN FILMS

 - Thelma and Louise – a female buddy movie.
 Buddy movies tend to make use of mythic structure.

 - The Piano — myth blended with romance

 - True Grit — basically a crime story, blended with mythic structure

-- Harry Potter – mixture of myth, fairytale and coming-of-age in a school story.
-Typically for heroes of myth stories, Harry is a foundling, abandoned by his parents and brought up by horrible people.
+- Harry Potter — Typically for main characters of myth stories, Harry is a foundling, abandoned by his parents and brought up by horrible people.

 - Le Week-end — a film written by Hanif Kureishi in which the journey takes the form of a romantic weekend away with the purpose of rekindling a failing marriage

 - Locke — a road trip with one on-screen character played by Tom Hardy.
 Extraordinarily well scripted, we really only see Tom Hardy sitting in his car.
 The opponents he meets on his journey come only in form of voices through his car phone.
 By the end of the journey he is in a different place both physically and spiritually.